 (c) by the local government of the district in which the licensed premises are situated or of any adjoining district, except on the grounds referred to in subsection (4)(d), (f), (h), (m), (n) or (o).

-(5a) The complainant is to lodge the complaint with the Court and is to serve a copy of the complaint on the licensee.
+(5a) The complainant is to lodge the complaint with the Commission and is to serve a copy of the complaint on the licensee.

 (6) Where a complaint is lodged under this section, the Director, if satisfied that the safety, health or welfare of the public so requires, may impose a condition on, or vary or suspend the operation of a previous condition imposed on, a licence, to have effect pending determination of the complaint.

-(7) Notice of a complaint under this section and of the time and place appointed for the hearing of the complaint shall be served by the Court —
+(7) Notice of a complaint under this section and of the time and place appointed for the hearing of the complaint shall be served by the Commission —

 (a) on the licensee;